joeheartless/setup-server/README.md

 # Server Setup V.1.0.0
 ## Overview
-This script automates the configuration of a Linux server, including network settings, package installations, and security hardening.
+This script automates the configuration of a Linux server (Ubuntu Server 24.04.2 LTS), including network settings, package installations, and security hardening.
 It logs all operations and provides interactive options for customization.

 ## Features
 - **Network Configuration:** Supports both DHCP and static IP settings.